 - Alarms.
 There are 2 alarms that can be set on the THA.
 Alarm 1 and Alarm 2 each have a Low and High value.
 The desired values can be entered and enabled by pressing the gray button beside each alarm.
 It will set to either low or high and can be reset by toggling the button.
 The active alarm is displayed in the Status bar as A1L (Alarm 1 Low), A1H (Alarm 1 High), A2L (Alarm 2 Low), and A2H (Alarm 2 High).
 When alarm is triggered, these indicators will turn red.
 To turn off alarms, press the low/high buttons until they turn gray and indicate "off". - 4-20 mA Output.
 Enter the 4 to 20 mA output concentrations based on the desired range of measurement. - Data Logging.
 Data logging is an option for users to collect data from the instrument while it is running.
-It can be collected either using a USB or serial output.
+It can be collected either using a USB or serial output and can be collected down to every second.
 The data collected while data logging is on includes the date, time, concentration in ppm, and whether an alarm was triggered.
 When taking data on a USB, the USB must be plugged into a computer to access the files which will be in a .txt format.
+When USB logging, a USB indicator light will appear in the status bar when USB is properly mounted.